 An officer in an M38A1 CDN reviews a squadron of Ferret armored scout cars, at UNFICYP Headquarters in Nicosia, Cyprus on 2 August 1966.
-This photo comes from Colin Stevens' article on UNFICYP Ferrets.
-See also more details and photos of Canadian Jeeps in Cyprus in his article UNFICYP Jeeps.
+Photo courtesy Colin Stevens.

 Over 1,000 of the original Willys Model MD (M38A1) Jeeps were built by Ford in Canada in 1953 for delivery to the Canadian military, and designated M38A1 CDN.